 - During South Flow operations, aircraft departing with a 120-degree heading from Runway 12L utilize the established noise abatement procedure, Crossing-in-the-Corridor.
 This benefits surrounding communities by directing aircraft over more compatible land in the center of the Eagan-Mendota Heights Corridor.
-Since RNAV provides more precise and predictable routes and the FAA has stated that during South Flow operations Runway 12R is only used for departures when operationally necessary, the NOC recommends the FAA assign a 120-degree heading to additional Runway 12L RNAV departures to route aircraft over the center of the corridor without increasing overflights over residential areas of Sunfish Lake. - Aircraft departing over the Minnesota River reduces the instances of aircraft overflying residential areas.
+Since RNAV provides more precise and predictable routes and the FAA has stated that during South Flow operations Runway 12R is only used for departures when operationally necessary, the NOC recommends the FAA assign a 120-degree heading to additional Runway 12L RNAV departures to route aircraft over the center of the corridor. - Aircraft departing over the Minnesota River reduces the instances of aircraft overflying residential areas.
 The NOC recognizes the FAA's high use of the existing Runway 17 turn point noise abatement procedure to keep westbound turns over the Minnesota River today.
-The NOC recommends the FAA take this opportunity to design new RNAV procedures to keep Runway 17 westbound departures that are designed to fly over the Minnesota River, over the River for as long as possible before flying over homes and other noise sensitive areas. - The NOC recommends the FAA's procedures minimize shifts in flight patterns that may be due, in part, to planes staying on runway heading longer than they do today.
+The NOC recommends the FAA take this opportunity to design new RNAV procedures to keep Runway 17 westbound departures over the Minnesota River for as long as possible before flying over homes and other noise sensitive areas. - The NOC recommends the FAA's procedures minimize shifts in flight patterns that may be due, in part, to planes staying on runway heading longer than they do today.
 Staying on runway heading may lead to shifts in areas of overflights and conflicts with a noise abatement principal of the MAC and NOC, which is to reduce straight out departures over communities already impacted by arrival noise.
 Using a 500-foot per nautical mile (NM) climb gradient may allow an aircraft to initiate a turn on course closer to the departure end of the runway.
 The NOC recommends the FAA evaluate a 500-foot per NM climb gradient.